 To the extent we acquire working interests in the future, we expect to engage in hydraulic fracturing.
 Moreover, our current operators engage in hydraulic fracturing.
 Hydraulic fracturing is an important common practice that is used to stimulate production of hydrocarbons, particularly natural gas, from tight formations, including shales.
 The process involves the injection of water, sand and chemicals under pressure into formations to fracture the surrounding rock and stimulate production.
 The federal Safe Drinking Water Act ("SDWA") regulates the underground injection of substances through the Underground Injection Control ("UIC") program.
 Hydraulic fracturing is generally exempt from regulation under the UIC program, and the hydraulic fracturing process is typically regulated by state oil and natural gas commissions.
 The Environmental Protection Agency ("EPA"), however, has recently taken the position that hydraulic fracturing with fluids containing diesel fuel is subject to regulation under the UIC program, specifically as "Class II" UIC wells.
 In addition, on May 9, 2014, the EPA issued an Advanced Notice of Proposed Rulemaking seeking comment on the development of regulations under the Toxic Substances Control Act to require companies to disclose information regarding the chemicals used in hydraulic fracturing.
 Moreover, the EPA announced on October 20, 2011 that it is also launching a study regarding wastewater resulting from hydraulic fracturing activities and currently plans to propose standards by 2014 that such wastewater must meet before being transported to a treatment plant.
 Hydraulic fracturing stimulation requires the use of a significant volume of water with some resulting "flowback," as well as "produced water."
 If adopted, the new pretreatment rules will require operators to pretreat wastewater before transferring it to a treatment facility that discharges to surface water.
-As part of these studies, depending on their results, could spur initiatives to regulate hydraulic fracturing under the SDWA or otherwise.
+As part of these studies, the EPA has requested that certain companies provide them with information concerning the chemicals used in the hydraulic fracturing process.
+These studies, depending on their results, could spur initiatives to regulate hydraulic fracturing under the SDWA or otherwise.